 SUNDAY SERVICES

-But you don't have to come to a service - everyone is welcome to visit the church and churchyard just to look around, reflect and maybe pray.
+But you don't have to come to a service - everyone is welcome to visit the church and churchyard just to look around, explore and reflect.

 For more about St James's and our activities, see the following links: